 We hold that Indigenous sciences are no less objective than Western science; they value truths, not agendas.
-Indigenous science operates around a set of values, as does Western science.
+Indigenous science operates around a set of values-as does Western science.
 Values enter into the practice of science in all kinds of ways, including decisions about what to study and how to study it, the framework in which findings are interpreted, and how knowledge ought to be shared.
-"Objectivity" therefore cannot and should not be equated with "valueneutrality."
-We must pose the question: whose values and whose knowledge systems are accepted as legitimate in a multicultural, multi-epistemological world?
+"Objectivity" therefore cannot and should not be equated with "value-neutrality."
+We must pose the question: Whose values and whose knowledge systems are accepted as legitimate in a multicultural, multi-epistemological world?
 The policing of disciplinary borders has been, and continues to be, a constitutive factor in the common sense surrounding "science."
-We propose that the practice of excluding the values and methods of Indigenous science from science and from society more generally poses significant dangers, not only to Indigenous peoples but to all peoples.
+We propose that the practice of excluding the values and methods of Indigenous science from science, as well as others, poses significant dangers to not only Indigenous peoples but to all peoples.
 Further, these exclusionary practices unnecessarily reify tensions and conflict between communities.

 Indeed, Western sciences and Indigenous sciences are not necessarily incommensurable in principle.
 Indigenous methods sometimes align, diverge, or conflict with Western science and may also be critical complements to it in answering the most pressing questions of the twenty-first century.
-Engaging heterogeneous sciences - specifically Indigenous sciences - can expand our collective knowledge and are critical if sciences (in their plurality) are to become champions of the common good and adequately respond to contemporary problems.
+Engaging heterogeneous sciences- specifically Indigenous sciences-can expand our collective knowledge and may be critical if sciences (in their plurality) are to become champions of the common good and respond more directly to contemporary problems.

 Imagining science for the common good requires exposing the ethnocentrism embedded within science and science education and appreciating how values guide scientific activity.
-Achieving commensurability in the sciences will also require the formation of new ethical partnerships with

-Indigenous peoples, partnerships that pri- Megan Bang, oritize Indigenous self-determination and Ananda Marin leadership.
-If Indigenous peoples stand with Medin the sciences - as we will - will scientists also stand with us?
+Achieving commensurability in the sciences will also require the formation of new ethical partnerships with Indigenous peoples, partnerships that prioritize Indigenous self-determination and leadership.
+If Indigenous peoples stand with the sciences-as we will-will scientists also stand with us?

 As Indigenous social and behavioral scientists, engaging both Indigenous sciences and Western science(s), we always consider how to stand with the communities with whom we work.
-We espouse a twotiered engagement with Indigenous sciences: first, through foundational knowledge building about human learning and development, and second, through engaging youth, families, and communities in Indigenous science-learning environments.
+We espouse a two-tiered engagement with Indigenous sciences: first, through foundational knowledge building about human learning and development, and second, through engaging youth, families, and communities in Indigenous sciencelearning environments.

-We also build our scientific pursuit on foundational premises of Indigenous science through a framework of relational epistemologies.
-10 What do we mean by this?
+We also build our scientific pursuit on foundational premises of Indigenous science through a framework of relational epistemologies.10 What do we mean by this?
 With respect to the more-than-human world, scientists engaging relational epistemologies will:

-- 1. view humans as a part of the natural world, rather than apart from it;11 - attend to and value the interdependencies that compose the natural world;12 - attend to the roles actors play in expanded notions of ecosystems from assumptions of contribution and purpose, rather than assumptions of competition; - 4. focus on whole organisms and systems at the macroscopic level of human perception (also a signature of complex-systems theory); - 5. see all life forms as agentic, having personhood and communicative capacity (as distinct from anthropocentrism);13 - 6. adopt multiple perspectives, including interspecies perspectives, in thought and action; and - 7. weigh the impacts and responsibilities of knowledge toward action.
+1. view humans as a part of the natural world, rather than apart from it;11

+2. attend to and value the interdependencies that compose the natural world;12

+3. attend to the roles actors play in expanded notions of ecosystems from assumptions of contribution and purpose, rather than assumptions of competition;
-These relational epistemologies suggest patterned cultural differences in ways of

-Peoples Stand with the Scientists Stand with Us?
+4. focus on whole organisms and systems at the macroscopic level of human perception (also a signature of complex-systems theory);

+5. see all life forms as agentic, having personhood and communicative capacity (as distinct from anthropocentrism);13

+6. adopt multiple perspectives, including interspecies perspectives, in thought and action; and

+7. weigh the impacts and responsibilities of knowledge toward action.

-If Indigenous looking at and making sense of the world.
-Still, these dimensions may not be equal-Sciences, Will ly important for or shared by all Indigenous sciences and thus cannot be assumed to be valid across all Indigenous communities.
+These relational epistemologies suggest patterned cultural differences in ways of looking at and making sense of the world.
+Still, these dimensions may not be equally important for or shared by all Indigenous sciences and thus cannot be assumed to be valid across all Indigenous communities.
 Also, we recognize the extent to which many "Western" natural scientists have arrived at some of the same conclusions.
 However, Western science rarely combines all of these dimensions in a coherent and intentional way.